-Students who withdraw from CCNM for any reason must request a withdrawal form from Student Services, then complete and submit the form giving their written notice to the Registrar's Office.
+Must request a withdrawal form from Student Services, then complete and submit the form as their written notice to the Office of the Registrar.
 The form must be dated and signed by the student.
-If no form or letter is received, the last date of attendance will be the effective date of withdrawal and will be the date used to close out the student's account.
+It is important to note that the date of form submission will be used as the withdrawal date from the program and will be reported for any loan purposes.
+If no form is received, the last date of attendance will be the effective date of withdrawal and will be the date used to close out the student's account.
 Any tuition refunds or remaining financial obligations to the College will be assessed based on the last date of attendance.
 Failure to attend for 10 consecutive scheduled class days without notice will be deemed to constitute a withdrawal from the College.